Tonks89/Tonks89.github.io/_posts/articles/2017-04-10-The_age_of_the_machine_man.md

 </figure>
 </center>

 Bionic limbs that move like flesh and bone.
 Mind blowing right?
-But what about, bionic limbs that actually “feel” like flesh and bone?.
+But what about, bionic limbs that actually “feel” like flesh and bone?
 Researchers in Switzerland and Italy have been working on establishing a two-way communication between bionic limbs and the biological body.
 Two-way, meaning that the biological body can send commands to the bionic limbs and these, in turn, can send sensations to the biological body.
 And no, this is not an Asimov or Star Wars story, this is the work of Prof. [Silvestro Micera](http://cnp.epfl.ch/Miceralab) and his team at the [EPFL Center for Neuroprosthetics](http://cnp.epfl.ch/) (Switzerland) and [SSSA](https://www.santannapisa.it/en) (Italy).
 This team created a [sensory feedback](https://actu.epfl.ch/news/amputee-feels-in-real-time-with-bionic-hand/) that allows amputees to feel the objects they grasp with their bionic hand.
 Amputees can feel the hardness or softness of objects and even their shapes.

 <center>
 <figure>